serverpod/serverpod_docs/docs/12-upgrading/01-upgrade-to-one-point-two.md

 ```

 :::info
 When starting the server, warnings will be displayed about the database schema not matching the target database schema.
-These warnings are expected and can safely be ignored.
+These warnings are expected and can safely be ignored when creating the repair migration.
 :::

 Use the `--mode` option to specify the database source to use.
 By default, the repair migration system connects to your `development` database using the information specified in your Serverpod config.